a full range of

 solutions that work.

-AMAC Accessibility was incubated out of the University System of Georgia in 2005 to help post-secondary disability services offices provide complete, timely, efficient accommodations to print-disabled students so they can be more independent and productive in their academic environments.
+AMAC Accessibility was incubated out of the University System of Georgia in 2005 to help post-secondary disability services offices provide complete, timely, efficient accommodations to students with print disabilities so they can be more independent and productive in their academic environments.

 Today, as a research and service center of the Georgia Tech College of Design, AMAC's expertise, tools and technology empower not only college disability service providers, but also K-12 educators, corporations, non-profits, and government institutions throughout the United States, to provide equal access to education, work and life for individuals with disabilities of all kinds.

 At AMAC, we have a firsthand understanding of the real, day-to-day challenges of people with disabilities and those that serve them.
 We create practical solutions that work, with a focus on utility, ease of use and high-quality.